 About the monument

 The granite monument is just under seventeen feet high.
 On three sides are carved reliefs of a bugle, a laurel wreath of victory, and the crossed sabers of the cavalry.
-The monument was dedicated by the State of Indiana on October 28, 1885.
+The State of Indiana dedicated the monument on October 28, 1885.
 It was moved in 1889, and again in 1960 when the Reynolds Avenue bridge was built across the railroad.

-The 3rd Indiana Cavalry was commanded at the Battle of Gettysburg by Colonel George H. Chapman, an Indianapolis lawyer.
+Colonel George H. Chapman, an Indianapolis lawyer and former midshipman on the USS Cumberland and USS Constitution, commanded the 3rd Indiana Cavalry at the Battle of Gettysburg.
 The Third was combined during the Gettysburg campaign with the 12th Illinois Cavalry.
 The 3rd brought 313 men to the field, of whom 6 were killed, 21 wounded and 5 missing.

 From the front of the monument:

 1st Brigade 1st Division Cavalry Corps

 From the left side of the monument: